aehrm/hybrid_textnorm/README.md

 * [DTA Parallel Corpus Lexica](https://huggingface.co/datasets/aehrm/dtaec-lexica)
 * [Type Normalization Transformer](https://huggingface.co/aehrm/dtaec-type-normalizer)

+The project uses poetry for dependency management.
+You can just run `poetry install` to install all dependencies.

+You may open a shell with `poetry shell` with all required python packages and interpreter.
+Alternatively, you can run scripts with the project-dependent python interpreter with `poetry run python <script.py>`.

 ## Quickstart

 1\.
-Clone and install the repository.
+Clone the repository and install the dependencies.

 ```bash
 git clone https://github.com/aehrm/hybrid_textnorm